Types of roof trusses to consider when self-building

 Cantilever trusses

-Common roof trusses used for timber frame housebuilding
+Common roof trusses used for timber frame houses

-Here are a few common types of roof trusses used in self-building:
+Here are a few common types of roof trusses used when self-building:

 King Post Truss: Used for small house and garage roofs up to 4.5M.